 11. First Lutheran Church - 230 S. Second St.

 First Lutheran Church was established in 1880.
 The ﬁrst sanctuary (pictured), a white frame building, was constructed in 1881 on South First Street near the intersection with King Avenue.
 At the sanctuary's dedication, it is told, the church's ﬂoor collapsed either "under the weight of the crowd or a loose nail," causing a stampede toward the church's front doors.
 Several congregants made their escape via the structure's lancet windows.
 The present sanctuary was constructed in 1908 in the Gothic Revival style and was the ﬁrst brick sanctuary completed in Albemarle.

 12. Ogden and Elizabeth King House - 200 S. Second St.

-Originally this was a small frame house probably built by Ebenezer Hearne in 1850.
-Ogden King significantly expanded the house after his marriage to Ebenezer’s granddaughter, Elizabeth Hearne.
-King was a successful physician from eastern North Carolina and prospered via his medical practice as well as through lucrative land speculation and commercial development deals in Albemarle following the arrival of the railroad and textile industry.
+Destroyed by ﬁre in February of 2020, the original small house was likely built by Ebenezer Hearne in 1850.
+Ogden King signiﬁcantly expanded the house after his marriage to Ebenezer’s granddaughter, Elizabeth Hearne.
+King was a successful physician from eastern North Carolina and prospered via his medical practice as well as through lucrative land speculation and commercial development deals in Albemarle following the arrival of the railroad and the textile industry.